Why Choose Rosenello’s as your Siding Installation Contractor?

 - When do you see yourself making a decision on your home project?

-- Will all people that have input on the decision be present for the demonstration?
+- Are you working with a designer or contractor and will all people that have input on the decision be present for the demonstration

-If you’ve been thinking of vinyl siding for your home, you’ve picked a good time.
+Vinyl siding now claims 50% of the market – as much as all other exteriors combined!
+The most common concern is that vinyl simply looks too much like the plastic that it is, but if you’ve been thinking of vinyl siding for your home, you’ve picked a great time.
 Vinyl quality has never been better and the range of design options is truly impressive.
-Among these are new trim profiles that go a long way toward making vinyl look more like traditional wood siding, especially the trim options.
-The purist’s lament has, of course, always been that vinyl simply looks too much like the plastic that it is.
-True enough, but with vinyl now claiming 50 percent of the market—as much as all other exteriors combined—perceptions are clearly changing.
+Among these are new trim profiles that go a long way toward making vinyl look more like traditional wood siding.

-Vinyl is made from a PVC (polyvinyl chloride) plastic resin that’s heated until molten and then extruded into sheets.
+- Improved Appearance: Vinyl siding is made from a PVC (polyvinyl chloride) plastic resin that’s heated until molten and then extruded into sheets.
 The sheets are then embossed with a brushed or wood-grain pattern that provides textural interest and dulls PVC’s inherently shiny and synthetic-looking surface.
-While still hot, the sheets are formed into siding panel profiles.
-Manufacturers use additives to improve impact resistance, and to prevent ultraviolet damage and color fading.
 Color pigments are mixed with the vinyl resin before the plastic is extruded, so vinyl color is full depth.

 The double thickness of rolled nailing hem and extra thick vinyl both increase rigidity and wind resistance.